stefaneg/hgop2015/hgop-docs/day6.md

 npm install q --save

 ```
-- Change gameHistory.spec.js to mata
+- Change gameHistory.spec.js to match your commands.
-- Adapt router.js and change the verbs there to match those in your commands.
+- Adapt routes.js and change the verbs there to match those in your commands.